 Note: Assign the AU signal to any of the terminals using the input terminal function selection (Pr.
 180 to Pr.
 183).

-^{} Used as a contact input signal common terminal for the 400V class by switching between sink logic and source logic.
-(Refer to page 23).
+^{} Used as a contact input signal common terminal by switching between sink logic and source logic.
+(Refer to page 23.)

 INSTALLATION AND WIRING